Zamuhrishka/ArduJTAG/examples/README.md

 Use a common ground and electrical levels compatible with both boards. `nTRST` is the JTAG reset signal, not the target's system `NRST`.

 PlatformIO builds `src/main.cpp`; merely opening an `.ino` does not select it.
-Replace the contents of `src/main.cpp` with one example include:
+Replace the contents of `src/main.cpp` with the following example include:

 ```cpp
 #include <Arduino.h>